cyprus327/sofren/README.md

   after which an SfrScene was created to allow for raycasting.

   In newer versions, this model would've been loaded with the built in function that uses cgltf.
+  Also currently phong shading used in this video is removed because of the SIMD additions, but I might add it back.

   Additionally, textures were resized down to 128x128 from 1024x1024 (from profiling, like 40% of the program's time was just from cache misses so this was the "fix", mipmapping is on the TODO list).